RyanFleck/Manuals/content/languages/clj.md

 ```

-# Notes: Clojure for the Brave and True {#notes-clojure-for-the-brave-and-true}
+# Notes: Clojure for the Brave and True + {#notes-clojure-for-the-brave-and-true-plus}

+This is a good Clojure textbook.
+The sections below are roughly the
+same as the book, but are rearranged and include extra material where
+I found it useful in my learning journey.
+The **PLUS** (`+`) indicates
+this - that I have taken liberty to include additional info where I
+wanted.

 -   [Table of Contents](https://www.braveclojure.com/clojure-for-the-brave-and-true/)
 -   [Environment Setup](https://www.braveclojure.com/getting-started)